 The study area is located offshore East Africa and in the adjacent deep-water part of the Indian Ocean.
 The modeled area partly spreads into the Tanzania and Mozambique territorial waters.

-In the process of our activity we undertook a comprehensive analysis of data acquired by our predecessors and gathered published geological, geophysical and geochemical information on the study area and adjacent regions.
+In the process of our activity, we undertook a comprehensive analysis of data acquired by our predecessors and gathered published geological, geophysical and geochemical information on the study area and adjacent regions.
 We analyzed current conceptions concerning the geology and hydrocarbon systems of the Rovuma and Mozambique basins, and we built a sequence-stratigraphic model of the sedimentary mantle structure.

-The results of GG data interpretation and basin modeling helped identify eight local zones that can be considered as potential prospects containing exploration targets where a single system of product gathering, treatment, storage and export system can be built.
+The results of GG data interpretation and basin modelling helped identify eight local zones that can be considered as potential prospects containing exploration targets where a single system of product gathering, treatment, storage and export system can be built.
 Technical and economic proposals were developed for each of the targets.

-In addition we assessed the economic viability of prospecting within the targets under survey.
+In addition, we assessed the economic viability of prospecting within the targets under survey.
 The findings were submitted to the client for use in exploration planning.

-For the Levantine basin in the Eastern section of the Mediterranean Sea, GeoGrid carried out digital 3D basin modeling to assess the conditions of generation, migration and fluid-saturation at discovered field and structures along with concomitant risks assessment.
+For the Levantine basin in the Eastern section of the Mediterranean Sea, GeoGrid carried out digital 3D basin modelling to assess the conditions of generation, migration and fluid-saturation at discovered field and structures along with concomitant risks assessment.

 GeoGrid used the client’s Levantine sedimentary basin structural model built on the basis of 2D seismic grid, published data and well data and carried out the following scope of work:

 1. Comprehensive analysis of the results acquired by the predecessor; aggregated published geological, geophysical and geochemical information about the study area and the adjoining areas.

 2. As part of basin modelling and hydrocarbon system modelling GeoGrid did the following: